 These are some sketches that I did during the Bethany Williams SS19 Presentation, that took place at the Charing Cross Library during London Fashion Week Men's.
 The venue choice is not a random one, as it's directly linked to the process that led to the creation of the collection.

 Last season the designer showed at the Discovery Lab, introducing herself as a pioneer of a new and thoughtful approach to fashion.
-Conscious of the delicate moment that our planet is living, Bethany Williams is in a perpetual research of new environmentally friendly solutions for her creative process.
+Conscious of the delicate moment that our planet is living, Bethany Williams is in perpetual research of new environmentally-friendly solutions for her creative process.